Student Charter

 We want you to arrive well-prepared for participating fully in class, while seeking advice if you are having difficulties.
 We want you to engage positively with your academic studies, the broader curriculum, your fellow students (regardless of background and culture) and with other opportunities that support your academic, professional and personal growth.

-We want you to engage positively with the feedback you receive and to routinely engage in evaluations of learning, assessment, services and your student experience so that we can enhance our services and programmes of study for the benefit of you and future students.
+We want you to engage positively with the feedback you receive and to routinely engage in evaluations of learning, assessment, services and your student experience.

 Your Student Voice